Understanding digital services taxes

 Taxed on revenue, not profit

-A DST applies to gross revenue.
+A DST applies to revenue.
 Platforms owe the tax regardless of whether they're profitable.

 Low revenue thresholds